Michigan Breast Lift Specialists

 A Breast lift removes excess skin and raises drooping breasts caused by aging, pregnancy, or weight fluctuation.
 A breast lift can rejuvinate the breasts without the use of breast implants.
 The team at SurgeonGate is very experienced with breast lift surgery and has helped hundreds of women achieve a look they are happy and confident in.
 Request a consultation with a breast surgeon below or give us a call at 855-228-2220 to speak with a specialist about your goals.

 What can a breast lift treat?

-The breast lift can repair sagging, droopy, and deformed breasts which are often a cause for concern and discomfort for many women.
+The breast lift can repair aged, drooping, and tuberous breasts which are often a cause for concern and discomfort for many women.
 Factors such as aging, pregnancy, breastfeeding, and weight fluctuations are usually the cause of sagging breasts.
 A breast lift can elevate and reshape sagging breasts and reduce the size of the areolas, creating a more natural and youthful look.

 How much does a breast lift cost in Michigan?

 A breast lift costs $7,500 for the average patient in Michigan, after anesthesia and facility fees.
 Because every breast lift is unique, the cost will vary from patient to patient and will be determined during your consultation.

 Request a consultation

 A local specialist will reach out to you as soon as possible to discuss your options.
 Thanks, we look forward to meeting you!

 Breast lift surgery, medically known as Mastopexy, is performed by removing excess skin and fat from the breasts and often includes elevating the areola and nipple as well.